-There’s a reason why #tongueoutTuesday trends on Instagram week after week—a cat with her tongue out is adorable.
-But why is your cat sticking her tongue out?
+There’s a reason why #tongueoutTuesday trends on Instagram week after week—a cat with their tongue out is adorable.
+But why is your cat sticking their tongue out?
 Is it harmless or is it a sign of something more serious?

 We spoke with three veterinarians who explained there’s actually a lot of different reasons why this behavior happens.

 Why Cats Stick Out Their Tongues

 If you’re a cat owner or lover, you’ve seen it before: the blep.
 Blep is when a cat (or even a dog) doesn’t put her tongue back where it belongs after sticking it out for some reason—and then we humans are rewarded with a little peep of kitty tongue that is just so cute.
 Go ahead, try not to boop that blep.

 Leanne Lilly, DVM, DACVB, Assistant Professor of Veterinary Clinical Sciences, Behavioral Medicine at Ohio State University, says it’s normal for cats to blep, as long as they don’t appear to be in distress or your cat is suddenly doing it all the time.

 Often, blepping is because your cat simply forgets to put her tongue back in, perhaps after being startled during grooming or because she became distracted eating or smelling something.
 In other kitties, particularly senior cats, consistent bleps could be a sign of dementia.

 “If it’s a new behavior, if it’s constant, or if it comes with any other changes in how your cat is doing on a day-to-day basis, it’s best to check with your vet,” Dr. Lilly says.

 Reason #2: Your Cat Is Relaxed or Sleeping